reactdeveloperske/reactdevske-website/CONTRIBUTING.md

 - Use your own [reCAPTCHA](https://www.google.com/recaptcha/about/) account and set the `RECAPTCHA_SITE_KEY` environment variable to your keys. (refer to the .env.example file for guidance on where to put your recaptcha site key).

 Both of these changes will require you to create a `.env` file in the root directory of the project.
 You can copy the contents of the `.env.example` file and paste them into the `.env` file.
 Then, you can add your keys to the appropriate variables.

-***
+---

 <br>

 3. Make changes to the codebase

 - Open this directory in your favorite text editor / IDE, and see your changes live by visiting `localhost:3000` from your browser
 - Pro Tip: Explore scripts within `package.json` for more build options
+- Pro Tip: Use [Prettier](https://prettier.io/) to format your code before committing by running `npm run prettier:check` and `npm run prettier:format` to check and fix formatting issues

-1. Add changes made to the repo addressing an issue
+4. Add changes made to the repo addressing an issue

 ```bash
 git add [file_name]
 ```

-2. Commit and prepare for pull request (PR).
+5. Commit and prepare for pull request (PR).
 In your PR commit message, reference the issue it resolves (see [how to link a commit message to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 ```bash
 git commit -m "brief description of changes [Fixes #1234]"
 ```

-1. Push to your GitHub account
+6. Push to your GitHub account

 ```bash
 git push -u origin [feature_branch]